learn-co-curriculum/phase-0-aws-cloud9-environment-setup/README.md

    text `https://learn.co/`
 6. Go to your Flatiron School Student Portal Profile page ("https://portal.flatironschool.com/" + your username)
 7. Scroll all the way to the bottom of the page to the heading "The information below is sensitive and unique to your account.
 Only you can view this information." with a red background.
 8. Copy the string of characters under the "OAuth token" header
 9. Paste the string of characters into the terminal and press `<Enter>`

-[Public Profile Management webpage]: https://portal.flatironschool.com/account/profile
+[public profile management webpage]: https://portal.flatironschool.com/account/profile

 ### Check Your Work